alexander-pick/MKMTool/README.md

 ## Installation and starting off

-You can simply open the project in Microsoft Visual Studio Community 2015 (free for private use, download URL see at the end of this file) and compile/run it.
+You can simply open the project in Microsoft Visual Studio Community 2015 or newer (free for private use, download URL see at the end of this file) and compile/run it.
 There is nothing else needed.

 If you are too lazy to compile, here is a build for Windows (64-bit):